Motorcycle DUI Accidents

 Safe ingress and egress on the highways and roadways of California is the responsibility of all vehicle operators.
 Drinking and driving subjects the general population and public at large to an unfair, un-bargained, dangerous position.
 Placing life at risk and becoming a name taker, is not what any self-respecting rider would ever want to happen.

 There are many ways to avoid a wreck with a drunk person.
-First, learn to identify Potential Intoxicated Vehicle Operators (important).
+First, learn to identify Potential Intoxicated Vehicle Operators (essential).
 Behavior and patterns to watch for are things like drivers swerving or veering back and forth.
 Or it could be people driving over the dividing lines, attempting to negotiate abnormally wide turns, or vehicles drifting into other lanes.

 Tips for Those Who Ride and Drink Boos.